 - Dorothea Lasky

-Joseph Fasano is the author of three books of poetry: Vincent (Cider Press, 2015), which Rain Taxi Review hailed as a "major literary achievement"; Inheritance (2014), a James Laughlin Award nominee; and Fugue for Other Hands (2013), which won the Cider Press Review Book Award and was nominated by Linda Pastan for the Poets' Prize, "awarded annually for the best book of verse published by a living American poet two years prior to the award."
+Joseph Fasano is the author of four books of poetry: The Crossing (Cider Press Review, 2018), praised by Ilya Kaminsky for its "lush drive to live, even in the darkest moments"; Vincent (2015), which Rain Taxi Review hailed as a "major literary achievement"; Inheritance (2014), a James Laughlin Award nominee; and Fugue for Other Hands (2013), which won the Cider Press Review Book Award and was nominated for the Poets' Prize, "awarded annually for the best book of verse published by a living American poet two years prior to the award."
+His novel, The Dark Heart of Every Wild Thing, will be released by Platypus Press in 2020.

-A winner of the RATTLE Poetry Prize, he has been nominated for a Pulitzer Prize, and his work has appeared in The Yale Review, The Southern Review, Boston Review, The Times Literary Supplement, The American Literary Review, Measure, FIELD, Passages North, and other publications.
+A winner of the RATTLE Poetry Prize, he serves on the Editorial Board of Alice James Books, and he is the Director of the Unamuno Poem Project, an initiative aimed at fostering dialogue between English-language and Spanish-language poetics.
+His writing has appeared in The Yale Review, The Southern Review, The Missouri Review, Boston Review, The Times Literary Supplement, The American Literary Review, Measure, Passages North, Tin House, and other publications.